Arkansas City, Kansas minor league baseball history: History

 In 1924, Arkansas City returned to minor league play as members of the 1924 Class D level Southwestern League and the Arkansas City "Osages" won the league championship.
-Arkansas City joined the Coffeyville Refiners, Emporia Traders, Enid Harvesters, Eureka Oilers, Independence Producers, Newton Railroaders and Salina Millers in league play.
-Finishing with a regular season record of 70–61, the Osages placed 3rd, playing under managers Rube Geyer and Ed Yuna.
+Arkansas City joined the Coffeyville Refiners, Emporia Traders, Enid Harvesters, Eureka Oilers, Independence Producers, Newton Railroaders and Salina Millers teams in league play.
+Finishing with a regular season record of 70–61, the Osages placed third, playing under managers Rube Geyer and Ed Yuna.
 Fuzzy Hufft of Arkansas City led the league with 28 home runs and a .367 batting average.
 In the playoff Finals, the Arkansas City Osages defeated the Newton Railroaders 4 gamed to 3 to capture the Southwestern League championship.

 The Arkansas City use of the "Osages" moniker corresponds to local history, geography and business.
 Located in the Osage region, the city became host to the Osage Hotel in 1920.
-The hotel building is located at 100 North Summit Street, Arkansas City, Kansas.
+The hotel building is located at 100 North Summit Street in Arkansas City, Kansas.

-Continuing play in the 1925 Southwestern League, the Arkansas City Osages placed 3rd in the final standings, missing the playoffs.
-With a regular season record of 65–63, playing under manager Ed Yuna 1925, Arkansas City finished 8.0 games behind the 1st place Salina Millers.
-Player/manager Ed Yuna led the Southwestern League with 28 home runs and 205 total hits.
+Continuing play in the 1925 Southwestern League, the Arkansas City Osages placed third in the final standings, missing the playoffs.
+With a regular season record of 65–63, playing under manager Ed Yuna.
+Arkansas City finished 8.0 games behind the first place Salina Millers.
+Player/manager Ed Yuna led the Southwestern League with both 28 home runs and 205 total hits.

 The Arkansas City Osages played their final season in 1926 as the Southwestern League reduced to six teams.
-The Osages placed 4th with a record of 54–62.
-Playing under managers Russ McMullan and Zuidal Zunigha, Arkansas City ended their final season 21.5 games behind the 1st place Salina Millers in the league standings.
+The Osages placed fourth with a record of 54–62.
+Playing under managers Russ McMullan and Zuidal Zunigha, Arkansas City ended their final season 21.5 games behind the first place Salina Millers in the league standings.
 The Southwestern League folded following the 1926 season.

 Arkansas City, Kansas, has not hosted another minor league team.